Igli333/spacecraft-autonomous-navigation-system/README.md

 #### To show the 3D visualization:
 1. Download [Vizard](https://avslab.github.io/basilisk/Vizard/VizardDownload.html)
-2. Run the simulation as the point 3 previously
+2. Run the simulation as in point 3
 3. Connect using `tcp://localhost:5556`